openxc/rearview-camera/README.md

 When you shift out of `reverse` into `drive` or any other gear, the camera feed will shut off.

-## Relaunching the Application

-Again with safety as a top priority, the application is designed to close itself and display a warning message if one of the USB devices is unplugged.
-The reason?
-If the camera accidentally came unplugged, the user would see the last video frame that was captured.
-If this occurred while the driver was reversing, the user might think that nothing was behind the vehicle when in fact something has entered its path, which would be the result of the video feed not updating.
-Or, on the other hand, if the Android device is disconnected from the CAN Translator, the angle of the steering wheel would not continue to be updated and thus yield a worse approximation to the potential path of the vehicle.
-In addition, the app would not be able to continue responding to the status of the transmission, and thus the app would not close/launch as intended.
-The user might think the tablet or application has frozen, when in fact a cable was simply unplugged.

-Currently, the app must be relaunched manually the first time after a disconnect in order to restart the VehicleMonitoringService (see below).

-It is recommended that you check the enabler or VehicleDashboard in order to ensure that messages are flowing from the CAN Translator.

 ## License